Bayes for beginners

 Figure 1

 Here are some scattered tidbits about getting into it.
-No attempt is made to be comprehensive, novel, or to even expert.
+No attempt is made to be comprehensive, novel, or even expert.

 1 Prior choice